 It's never the wrong time to build a buffer against life's surprises and having insurance is a good place to start.
 From preparing legal wills to declaring beneficiaries, prioritizing risk and addressing your situation can be a smart move.
-In a recent report, 77% of Canadians say they will cut expenses, like entertainment and eating out; but only 13% say they are looking to reduce life insurance premiums.

 Preparing for the unexpected is an essential part of financial planning.
 And, even if you have a policy in place, it's smart to regularly review your coverage to ensure it's aligned with your current reality.